ShruthiHiremath/ShruthiHiremath.github.io/_pages/about.md

 Recent News
 ------
+ -
-* May 2024: Our paper on **Maintaining and Updating Human Activity Recognition Systems for Smart Homes** is accepted presented at the 6th International Conference on Activity and Behavior Computing
+* May 2024: Our paper on [Maintaining and Updating Human Activity Recognition Systems for Smart Homes](https://arxiv.org/html/2406.14446v1) is accepted presented at the 6th International Conference on Activity and Behavior Computing
-* Sep 2023: Our paper detailing the **Lifespan of Human Activity Recognition Systems for Smart Homes** is published at Sensors (Special Issue: Smart Sensing Technology for Human Activity Recognition)
+* Sep 2023: Our paper detailing the [Lifespan of Human Activity Recognition Systems for Smart Homes](https://www.mdpi.com/1424-8220/23/18/7729) is published at Sensors (Special Issue: Smart Sensing Technology for Human Activity Recognition)
 * April 2023: Passed my Ph.D Proposal.
 Thank you to my committee members for their valuable feedback!
-* Oct 2022: Our paper on Feasibility of using accelerometers for identifying severe behavior on individuals with Austism is accepted at Research in Autism Spectrum Disorders
+* Oct 2022: Our paper on [Feasibility of using accelerometers for identifying severe behavior]() on individuals with Austism is accepted at Research in Autism Spectrum Disorders
+* Sept 2022: Attended Ubicomp '22 at Georgia Tech, Atlanta
+* Aug 2022: Awarded the GVU Travel Grant!
+* July 2022: Our paper on using **Reinforcement based active learning** approaches is accepted to ISWC '22 and will be presented at Ubicomp '22.
 *